IAmJonoBo/n00plicate/packages/shared-utils/README.md

-# 🔧 @mimic/shared-utils
+# 🔧 @n00plicate/shared-utils

-Shared utilities and helper functions for the Mimic monorepo, providing common functionality across web, mobile, and desktop applications.
+Shared utilities and helper functions for the n00plicate monorepo, providing common functionality across web, mobile, and desktop applications.

 ## 📋 Overview

-This package contains reusable TypeScript utilities, type definitions, and helper functions that are shared across all Mimic packages.
+This package contains reusable TypeScript utilities, type definitions, and helper functions that are shared across all n00plicate packages.
 It provides a foundation of common functionality to reduce code duplication and ensure consistency.

 ## 🎯 Key Features